jerry81/codeingame/AIGreenCircle/Wood1/strategy.md

 # new strategy
 - if we must give a card, give a bonus card or a random one
 - give priority to smaller applications
-- don't move to where the opponent is (+ or - 1 block)
+- don't move to where the opponent is (+ or - 1 block) - done
   - 0 and 7 are adjacent
-- use skills
+- use skills - favor permanent (architecture)